Pine Barren History Shorts

 The gasoline tank ignited but the flames did not spread.
 Two doors of the Cavileer home, a few yards away, were damaged by the bolt.

 Jessica and I visited Mr. Cavileer and his heroic wife last weekend in the cemetery next to the Atsion church, just before the first member of the congregation arrived for Sunday service.
-When they had shuffled inside we made our exit and moved on other endeavors.
+When they had shuffled inside we made our exit and moved on to other endeavors.

 DSC_6589a.jpg